jimburton/scrabble/chapters/Chapter1.md

-# Chapter 1: Getting started
+# Chapter One: Getting started

 [Contents](../README.md)

-In this chapter we will set the scene, explaining the initial state of the project, creating some basic datatypes that allow us to model the game of Scrabble and some simple functions for placing words on boards.

-## Who and what is this book for
+## Who this book is for and what it is for

 This book is primarily aimed at students on the Introduction to Functional Programming course at the University of Brighton, or anyone else at the same stage of learning.
-It is introduced after students have learned the basics of Haskell, written quite a few small functions, learned about recursion, folds, practised a little bit of IO and heard about typeclasses like `Functor` and `Monad`.
-They have also used `cabal` a little bit.
+The contents are introduced after students have learned the basics of Haskell, written quite a few small functions, learned about recursion, folds, practised a little bit of IO and heard about typeclasses like `Functor` and `Monad`.
+They have used `cabal` a little bit.

 There is a notoriously big gap between learning the basics of Haskell listed above, which mostly means a lot of fiddling about with lists,